malisipi/PC_Remote_Control/README.md

 * It was tested on Arduino UNO rev3.
 However, it should work all Arduinos.
 If you was tested it on different Arduino, please report the support status.

 > OS
+* It was tested on Windows 11.
+It should work every Windows release since Windows 7.
 * It was tested on Arch Linux/Wayland/Pipewire.
 It should work every Linux distro that have Pipewire, `playerctl`, `pactl`.

 </details>